amzn/amazon-frustration-free-setup-certification-tool/README.md

 ## Notes
 * So far the tool only supports multiple rounds of BSS or ZSS test as removing both types of devices from Alexa App will factory reset them
-* It could support WSS over Wifi if removing a WSS over Wifi device from the third party app can factory reset it and you need to override factory_reset() in wss_device.py
+* It could support WSS over Wifi if removing a WSS over Wifi device from the third party app can factory reset it and you need to override methods in wss_device.py
-* ACK device will be supported soon

 ## Security